MarcLD/Getting-and-Cleaning-Data/README.md

 It should be noted that all the units have been normalised, therefore the units are not relevant.

-The file run_analysis.R script should be located in the R directory.
+The file run_analysis.R script should be located in your working directory.

 Use the command source("run_analysis.R") in R to run the file.